So maybe you’ve found yourself streaming hours and hours of Olympic curling. It’s ok. You’re not alone.

 Maybe you find yourself watching curling highlights on YouTube or you follow “Greatest Curling Shots” on Instagram.
 You’re curious about the sport and think it is weird or fascinating or looks like fun (it’s all of those, so you’re right).

 But then you face the question: Now what?

 Well, the Missoula Curling Club is all about introducing new people to the sport and creating opportunities for people to meet other players, learn the game and travel to curling tournaments around the region.
 We are a nonprofit located in Montana that plays our games at the Glacier Ice Rink at the Western Montana Fairgrounds.

-This October we hosted two learn-to-curl events where members of the club instruct newbies on how to deliver a rock, sweep, skip and score.
+BOTH ARE FREE!!!
+We will instruct you on how to deliver a rock, sweep, skip and score.
 Within 20 minutes you’ll be playing and then you can spend the rest of your life trying to get better at it.

 Do I need equipment?